kubernetes/kubernetes/docs/roadmap.md

 ## Work Items

+* Issue [#3118](https://github.com/GoogleCloudPlatform/kubernetes/issues/3118) Build/find a dashboard to record performance metrics.
+The dashboard should have graphs of metrics over time and be queriable.
+* Issue [#3119](https://github.com/GoogleCloudPlatform/kubernetes/issues/3119) Decide how to archive information.
+* Issue [#3120](https://github.com/GoogleCloudPlatform/kubernetes/issues/3120) Configure and automated hourly build and record the time it takes to build kubernetes from source.
+Export information into the dashboard.
+* Issue [#3121](https://github.com/GoogleCloudPlatform/kubernetes/issues/3121) Configure the automated e2e test runner (jenkins) to export the time for each test to complete into the dashboard.
+* Issue [#3122](https://github.com/GoogleCloudPlatform/kubernetes/issues/3122) When e2e tests run on multiple cloud providers, break out the test performance by provider so that regressions can be tracked on each cloud provider individually.
+* Issue [#3123](https://github.com/GoogleCloudPlatform/kubernetes/issues/3123) Measure the time for each Go test in the e2e test suite individually rather than in aggregate.
+* Issue [#3124](https://github.com/GoogleCloudPlatform/kubernetes/issues/3124) Develop synthetic workload tests to measure basic Kubernetes API performance.
+Since tests will run on shared resources (e.g. GCE) individual tests should be run N times to weed out any statistical outliers from the performance results.
+* Issue [#3125](https://github.com/GoogleCloudPlatform/kubernetes/issues/3125) Curate a small number of “applications” that can be used to measure performance at a higher level (QPS for high level requests).
+* Work out how to specify performance regression tests (e.g. decide on thresholds).
+* Issue [#3126](https://github.com/GoogleCloudPlatform/kubernetes/issues/3126) Measure the time taken to create and tear down clusters of various sizes
+* Issue [#3127](https://github.com/GoogleCloudPlatform/kubernetes/issues/3127) Create a network performance test.
+* Issue [#3128](https://github.com/GoogleCloudPlatform/kubernetes/issues/3128) Measure memory consumption of kubernetes master components
+* What happens if I have LIST queries that return 1000s of results per request from apiserver with go heap
+* How efficient is serialization / deserialization of large lists of items
 * Issue [#3130](https://github.com/GoogleCloudPlatform/kubernetes/issues/3130) Rewrite the remaining e2e bash tests in Go.
 Whilst doing so, reduce/remove the cases where the tests were incorrectly passing.
 * Issue [#3131](https://github.com/GoogleCloudPlatform/kubernetes/issues/3131) Refactor the Go e2e tests to use a test framework (ideally just http://golang.org/pkg/testing/ with some extra bits to make sure the cluster is in the right state at the start of the tests).
 Try to consolidate on a test framework that works the same for integration and e2e tests.
 * Issue [#3132](https://github.com/GoogleCloudPlatform/kubernetes/issues/3132) Refactor the e2e tests to allow multiple concurrent runs (assuming it is supported by the cloud provider).